Quantum Sparse Support Vector Machines: Background on Binary Classification and Sparse Linear Models

 Once the loss function is chosen, the goal of training a model is to find the parameter vector $\beta$ that minimizes the expected loss $\mathbb{E}_{z \sim D} \ell(y, h(x;\beta))$, referred to as {\em risk} of the model, $R(\beta)=\int_{\mathcal{X} \times \mathcal{Y}} \ell(y, h(x;\beta)) D(z) \diff z$.
 Since $D$ is unknown, a surrogate goal is to search for $\beta$ that leads to low loss on samples from the training set.
 For example, the {\em empirical risk minimization} strategy involves finding parameters $\beta$ that minimize {\em empirical risk}, that is, the average loss on the training set, $\hat{R}(\beta)=\frac{1}{m}\sum_{i=1}^{m} \ell(y_i, h(x_i;\beta))$.

-The model $\beta$ that minimizes the empirical risk may have high generalization risk $R(\beta)$, that is, may fare poorly on samples outside of the training set, especially if the number of training samples $m$ is smaller, or not much larger, than the number of features $p$, the features are not statistically independent, or the feature values are noisy.
+The model $\beta$ that minimizes the empirical risk may have high generalization risk $R(\beta)$, that is, may fare poorly on samples outside of the training set, especially if the features are not statistically independent, or if the number of features $p$ is of the same order or higher than the number of training samples, $m$.
 Often, the generalization error can be reduced if a penalty on the complexity of the model is introduced into the optimization problem.
 Typically, this penalty term, known as regularization term, is based on $\lVert \beta \rVert$, a norm of the vector of model parameters, leading to {\em regularized empirical risk minimization} strategy, which finds parameters that minimize $\hat{L}(\beta) = \hat{R}(\beta) + \lambda f(\lVert \beta \rVert)$.
 For example, most Support Vector Machines \cite{cortes1995support} use squared $L_2$ norm of $\beta$, $\lVert \beta \rVert_2^2$, as the regularizer.

-With technical progress in many experimental disciplines, the ability to measure large number of features in large number of samples is rapidly increasing.
-There is ongoing interest in fast methods for solving large-scale classification problems.
-One of the approaches being explored is training the predictive model using a quantum algorithm that has access to the training set stored in quantum-accessible memory.
-In parallel to research on efficient architectures for quantum memory \cite{blencowe2010quantum}, work on quantum machine learning algorithms and on quantum learning theory is under way (see for example Refs. \cite{BWPR17,dunjko2018machine,SchF18} and \cite{arunachalam2017guest} for review).
-A pioneering example of this approach is Quantum LS-SVM \cite{RML14}, which achieves exponential speedup compared to classical LS-SVM algorithm, although the trained model, that is, the feature weights vector $\beta$, is computed as a quantum state and is not directly available for inspection.